NCAR/DART/guide/Manhattan_release.rst

    -  DART interface documentation for the :doc:`../../models/wrf/readme` regional forecast model.
    -  Documentation for the `WRF model <http://www.wrf-model.org/index.php>`__.

 The ``DART/models/template`` directory contains sample files for adding a new model.
-See the `Adding a Model <http://www.image.ucar.edu/DAReS/DART/DART2_Documentation.php#adding_a_model>`__ section of the DART web pages for more help on adding a new model.

 Changed models
 --------------